 Anyone considering company incorporation in Argentina, or who is otherwise planning to do business in Latin America’s third-largest economy, will need to guarantee they are in full compliance with employment law in Argentina in order to maximize their chances of success.

-Employment law in Argentina is overseen by the Ministry of Labor, Employment, and Social Security, and while there are many similarities between Argentinian employment regulations and those found in other countries, there are also some unique aspects that need to be comprehended.
+Employment law in Argentina is overseen by the Ministry of Labor, Employment, and Social Security, and while there are many similarities between Argentinian employment regulations and those found in other countries, there are also some unique aspects that you should be aware of.

 What are the standard working hours in Argentina?